Quick start

 print("Sum =", parallel_sum(values))

-Setting profile to True returns a performance summarizing board:
+Setting profile to True returns a performance summary with timings:

 parallel_sum()